On This Page[Hide][Show]

 You Did Not Submit Sufficient Medical Evidence

-Insurers often deny claims because there is insufficient evidence to support the claim.
-For example, if there is an X-ray involving back pain, perhaps better evidence would be an MRI or a CT scan.
+Insurers often deny claims because there is not enough evidence to support the claim.
+For example, if there is an x-ray to support a claim for back pain, an MRI or a CT scan may be better evidence.
 In a mental illness claim, if there are cognitive deficits or difficulty thinking and processing information, neuropsychological testing may be good evidence.
-This is the type of evidence an insurance company seeks to evaluate a case.
+This is the type of evidence an insurance company looks for when evaluating a case.

-This means Unum sent your medical records to one of their doctors, and their doctor has given an opinion as to what you can and can’t do, even though that doctor has never seen or examined you.
+This means that Unum sent your medical records to one of their doctors, and that doctor gave an opinion about what you can and can’t do, even though that doctor never saw or examined you.

 Unum Ordered a Vocational Analysis of Your Claim

-You Do Not Meet the “Any Occupation” Definition of Disability
+You Don’t Meet the “Any Occupation” Definition of Disability

 You are disabled when Unum determines that: